Training Your Dog Not To Jump On People

 Do not remove the dog from the room completely.
-Doing so will not teach the dog anything.
+Doing that will not teach the dog anything.
+He must learn to remain calm in order to be able to meet and greet humans.

 To better control any behavior issue we always suggest that you use a leash.
 The leash affords you much more control because you have a direct connection to your dog.

-There are several ways that you can try to stop this behavior.
+There are several ways that you can try to stop your dog from jumping on people.

 IGNORE THE BEHAVIOR

-One common way is to simply turn your back to the dog and ignore it when it jumps.
-Refusing to engage or even look at your dog until he calms down will work a lot of the time.
-If you don’t give the dog attention it will usually loose interest in jumping on you.
+Some trainers tell you to simply turn your back to the dog and ignore it when it jumps.
+Refusing to engage or even look at your dog until he calms down will work some of the time on some dogs.
+The idea behind this method is that if you don’t give the dog attention it will loose interest in jumping on you.
+I have found this not to be true.
+Most dogs will simply follow you as you turn around and around in circles.

 TRAINING TO CORRECT JUMPING

-Training your dog not to jump on you or others will require you to do the following.
+Training your dog not to jump up on you and others is a far better way to prevent jumping.
+This training will require you to do the following.

-Before you approach anyone or allow anyone to enter your dog’s space connect a standard leash.
-(Do not use one of those retractable ones).
+Before you approach anyone or allow anyone to enter your dog’s space connect it to a standard leash.
+(Do not use one of those retractable things).

-Repeat this several time until the dog does not jump when you enter the room.
-Repeat this training two or three times daily for about a week.
+Repeat this as many times as needed until the dog stops trying to jump on you when you enter the room.
+Repeat this training 5-10 times daily for about a week.
 Most dogs actually don’t need this much time.
 But be patient, some do!

-After the guest is in the house without being jumped on you may want the guest to reward the dog.
-If this is the case, have them quietly bend down and pet or give a treat.
+After the guest is in the house without being jumped on, ask your guest to quietly reward the dog.
+Have them bend down and pet or give a treat.
 Then have them walk away calmly without talking to the dog.

 When it is OK for the dog to move, give the release command.
 If the dog tries to jump up, make a leash correction and say “NO” and put the dog back in a sit … Repeat as necessary.